Skip to main content

 Destroy Confidentially

 Records may be destroyed ONLY if the assigned retention period has passed and the disposal method is set as "Destroy Confidentially" as these records contain confidential information or PII, such as a social security number, credit card, or medical information.
-The Confidential Destruction Process is used on the UW-Green Bay campus to ensure employees are disposing of records properly in accordance with a state approved record schedule.
+The Confidential Destruction Process (see below section) is used on the UW-Green Bay campus to ensure employees are disposing of records properly in accordance with a state approved record schedule.
 An example of a record schedule with a Destroy Confidentially disposal method:

 Schedule #